Spin dynamics of moving bodies in rotating black hole spacetimes: Introduction

-The MPD equations are not closed, a spin supplementary condition\footnote{ Both the PN dynamics with spin-orbit coupling and the gravitational multipole moments depend on the SSC \cite{Kidder,Mikoczi}.} (SSC) is necessary to choose \cite {Frenkel,Pirani,CorPap,NW,Pryce,Tulczyjew,Dixon1964,Ohashi,KyrianSemerak2007} which defines the point at which the four-momentum and the spin are evaluated.
-A non-spinning body follows a geodesic trajectory while a spinning one does not \cite{BOC1974,Semerak1999}.
+The MPD equations are not closed, a spin supplementary condition\footnote{ Both the PN dynamics with spin-orbit coupling and the gravitational multipole moments depend on the SSC \cite{Kidder,Mikoczi}.} (SSC) is necessary to choose \cite {Frenkel,Pirani,CorPap,NW,Pryce,Tulczyjew,Dixon1964,Ohashi,KyrianSemerak2007} , which defines the point at which the four-momentum and the spin are evaluated.
+The Hamiltonian formulations in different SSCs are discussed in Refs. \cite{BRB,LSK,KLLS,DR1,WSL}.
+A non-spinning body follows a geodesic trajectory, while a spinning one does not \cite{BOC1974,Semerak1999}.
 Spinning bodies governed by the MPD equations were already studied on Kerr background.
 Circular orbits in the equatorial plane can be unstable not only in the radial direction but also in the perpendicular direction to the equatorial plane due to the spin \cite{SuzukiMaeda1998}.
-The spin-curvature effect strengthens with spin and with non-homogeneity of the background field \cite {Semerak1999}.
-The MPD equations admit many chaotic solutions, however these do not occur in the case of extreme mass ratio binary black hole systems \cite{Hartl2003b,Hartl2003,WBHAN}.
-Analytic studies on the deviation of the orbits from geodesics due to the presence of a small spin are presented in Refs. \cite{MashhoonSingh2006,Bini2008,Binispingeoddev}.
-Highly relativistic circular orbits in the equatorial plane occur in much wider space region for a spinning body than for a non-spinning one \cite{Plyatsko2013}.
+The spin-curvature effect strengthens with spin and with non-homogeneity of the background field \cite{Semerak1999}.
+The MPD equations admit many chaotic solutions, however, these do not occur in the case of extreme mass ratio binary black hole systems \cite{Hartl2003b,Hartl2003,WBHAN1,WBHAN}.
+Analytic studies on the deviation of the orbits from geodesics due to the presence of a small spin are presented in Refs. \cite{MashhoonSingh2006,Bini2008,Binispingeoddev} .
+Highly relativistic circular orbits in the equatorial plane occur in much wider space region for a spinning body than for a non-spinning one \cite {Plyatsko2013}.
 Spin-flip-effects may occur when the magnetic type components of quadrupole tensor are non-negligible \cite{BiniGeralico2014}.
-Corrections due to the electric type components of quadrupole tensor to the location of innermost stable circular orbit in the equatorial plane and to the associated motion's frequency were determined in Ref. \cite{BiniFayeGeralico2015}.
-An exact expression for the periastron shift of a spinning test body moving in the equatorial plane is derived \cite{HLOPS}.
+Corrections due to the electric type components of quadrupole tensor to the location of innermost stable circular orbit in the equatorial plane and to the associated motion's frequency were determined in Ref. \cite {BiniFayeGeralico2015}.
+An exact expression for the periastron shift of a spinning test body moving in the equatorial plane is derived in Ref. \cite {HLOPS}.
 The influences of the affine parameter choice on the constants of motion in different SSC were also considered \cite{LukesGerakopoulos}.
 Frequency domain analysis of motion and spin precession was presented in Ref. \cite{RVHughes}.
+The evolution of spinning test particles were investigated in the $\gamma$ space-time \cite{Toshmatov2019}, in non-asymptotically flat space-times \cite{Toshmatov2020}, and in wormholes \cite{Benavides2021}.